cminson/audiodharma.ai/README.md

 <p>
 All other supporting runtime code is found in ./bin
 <p>
 All data files are found in ./data.
-The file data.zip captures a snapshot of the file structure and data.
-It can be downloaded here:  www.audiodharma.ai/data_snapshot.zip.
+A snapshot of the file structure and data can be downloaded here:  www.audiodharma.ai/snapshot_data.zip.
 <P>
 Note that this zip excludes the underlying mp3 files.
 If required, these can be obtained from www.audiodharma.org.